 For funded training (IMGs, Network/Sponsor/Fellowship seats):

-If you elect to buy-out the contract, you would pay back the total that was paid to you plus interest.
-Depending on the contract, if you have completed part of the ROS through service the repayment may be prorated.
+If you elect to buy-out the agreement, you would pay back the total that was paid to you plus interest.
+Depending on the agreement, if you have completed part of the ROS through service the repayment may be prorated.

 Proration of the ROS Repayment:

-ROS repayment may be prorated for partial service provided, or the entire amount may be owed back under the contract.
-Please refer to your contract to confirm specific terms.
+ROS repayment may be prorated for partial service provided, or the entire amount may be owed back under the agreement.
+Please refer to your agreement to confirm specific terms.

-Repayment is prorated for partial service provided under the following contracts:
+Repayment is prorated for partial service provided under the following agreements: